-3.19.1 Children can abuse other children.
+- 3.19.1 Children can abuse other children.
 This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+This can include, but is not limited to: - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, -such as sexual comments, remarks, jokes and online sexual harassment which may be standalone or part of a broader pattern of abuse - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - sexting, also known as youth produced sexual imagery - initiating/hazing type violence and rituals.